samcampisi/SwipeGuide/README.md

 - `npm install`
 - Go to ios folder and install pod dependencies `cd ios && pod install` (If you don't have `Cocoapods` installed you can do so by running `sudo gem install cocoapods`)
 - Go back to the root directory `cd ..`

+  - The android APK is available in `android/app/build/outputs/apk/debug`.
+You can run `npm run generate-apk` from your root folder to generate it.

-- Start the metro bundler for the app to load the resources: `npm start` (or `npm start -- --reset-cache` if you want to reset cache)
+- DEV MODE ONLY: Start the metro bundler for the app to load the resources: `npm start` (or `npm start -- --reset-cache` if you want to reset cache)

 ## Running on dev mode on Android